Email: camille.larsen@aureumcandc.com Phone: 303.726.8053

 EMDR

 EMDR stands for Eye Movement Desensitization and Reprocessing.
-It is a well-researched and established therapy that combines imagery, mindfulness, and cognitive techniques to treat trauma (including PTSD, domestic violence, bullying, etc.), substance use disorder, anger, and other issues.
+It is a well-researched and established therapy that combines imagery, mindfulness, and cognitive techniques to treat PTSD and disturbance from traumatic events, abuse, or neglect.
 EMDR is recommended as an effective treatment for trauma in the Practice Guidelines of the American Psychiatric Association, and those of the Departments of Defense and Veterans Affairs.
 EMDR therapy is included as a valid, evidence-based approach in the Substance Abuse and Mental Health Services Administration and the National Registry of Evidence-based Programs and Practices.

 EMDR therapy integrates elements of several traditional psychological orientations and is based on the Adaptive Information Processing model (AIP).
 The AIP model suggests there is an inherent information processing system in the brain that gets blocked when disturbing events occur, causing these events to get stuck in the brain with the original image, sounds, thoughts, emotions and body sensations.
 Whenever a reminder of the disturbing event is triggered, those pictures, thoughts, emotions, and sensations can also be triggered.
 EMDR therapy helps the brain reprocess these painful memories, and as a result alleviates the emotional and psychological distress.

-The process of EMDR typically involves focus on a disturbing memory while visually following a horizontal light (on a light bar or wand) and/or feeling alternating vibrations in your hands with the use of hand-held pulsers.
+The process of EMDR typically involves focusing on a disturbing memory while visually following an alternating visual and/or tactile pattern.
 Alternating tones via earphones may also be incorporated.
-This process, combined with specific, proven protocols, enables the brain to resolve emotional trauma and gain insight into the circumstance or event in a way that is often more effective than traditional talk therapy alone.
+This process, combined with specific, proven protocols enables the brain to resolve emotional trauma and gain insight into the circumstance or event in a way that is often more effective than traditional talk therapy alone.

 The number of sessions required for EMDR varies depending on the issues being addressed.
 A single traumatic incident that is the subject of EMDR treatment can typically be resolved in five or six sessions, including the intake and preparation.
 However, for multiple traumas or a history of past abuse, trauma, or neglect, EMDR can take longer for resolution.